Pratik2095/hevo-cse-assessment/README.md

 ⚠️ Note: Data ingestion is handled by Hevo.
 This project focuses on transformations and modeling using dbt.

 ### Step 1: Configure dbt Profile
-Ensure your profiles.yml is correctly configured for Snowflake with:
+Ensure your profiles.yml is correctly configured for Snowflake with
 - Account
 - User
 - Role